 Pillars of ADAS in automotive that are key to autonomous driving and product differentiation

-Speaking of ADAS feature development and software architecture, we’d like to single out five components that are worth in-depth discussion: sensors, processors, software algorithms, mapping solutions, and actuators.
+Speaking of what is ADAS in automotive as well as of ADAS feature development and ADAS system architecture, we’d like to single out five components that are worth in-depth discussion: sensors, processors, software algorithms, mapping solutions, and actuators.

 These elements can be roughly grouped into three subsystems responsible for: